vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 yields great reward; HV II, 196–197 (from Bhav.).
 Mahāpauṣi_GK 600.
 Vide explanation of Mahākārtiki under

 Kārtika.
-Mahāphaladvādasi-On P. kr.
+Mahāphaladvādaśi-On P. kr.
 11th with Viśākhā-nakṣatra;

 Viṣṇu deity; for a year; use certain things for purification of the body in the several months and donate on duādaśī each month one out of the several things in order, such as ghee, sesame, rice; on death reaches Viṣṇuloka; HV I.